Improving Incident Response Management

 To ensure that there is no guessing as to who will be notified, the response team needs to have their names listed in a digital scheduler so that as soon as the outage occurs they are notified of the issue.
 This team should also have back-up responders included in the digital schedule so that if anyone is out sick, they are sure to have a backup.

 Alerting of the IT outage team should occur on multiple channels such as SMS, email, phone call and smartphone application.
-Just about everyone in tech has their smartphone surgically attached to their hand.
 As such, getting an alert via smartphone should be the first step.
 The smartphone alert will be the most effective way of grabbing the engineer’s attention.
 SMS, email and phone calls probably best serve as effective backups.
 The goal is to provide primary and secondary forms of alerting to make sure that there is virtually no chance of letting the team members remain unaware of a brewing situation.

 Communications channels and stake holder management